ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

-You have four options to get positional tracking to run on your phone and GearVR.
+You have three options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.
 For all options you have to download and install the ARCore app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.

 # Option 0 (quick option installing via sideloadVR):